-Orthostatic hypotension, also called postural hypotension, is defined as a sudden drop in blood pressure caused by a change in posture, such as when a person stands up quickly.
+Orthostatic, or postural, hypotension is defined as a sudden drop in blood pressure resulting from a change in posture, such as when a person stands up quickly.

 When a person stands up after sitting or lying down, blood normally pools in the legs because of gravity.
 The body then works to push blood upward to supply the brain with oxygen.